astral4/image-test/README.md

 # image-test

 This repository contains a reproduction of UB when encoding an AVIF image using the `image` crate.
+See https://github.com/image-rs/image/issues/2108 for more details.

 ## License